Adityajain1812/minute-maker-from-audio/README.md

-# 📌 Minute Maker from audio Overview
+# 📌 Minute Maker From Audio Overview

 Meetings often produce long discussions, but capturing the **key points, decisions, and action items** is time-consuming.
 This project aims to build an **AI-powered meeting assistant** that can automatically generate professional meeting minutes from audio recordings.